-I’m convinced.
+I’m convinced!
 If not for the main ingredient being real seal oil I might give it a try.
-For a great men’s hair product with natural ingredients and no seal bits, check out Cliff Original by the way.
+By the way, for a great men’s hair product with natural ingredients and no seal bits, check out Cliff Original.

 So what can we learn from Dapper Dan’s dedicated following?
 First of all, don’t overlook the importance of your brand’s name.
-FOP versus Dapper Dan; which one sounds like something you’d like to represent?
+FOP versus Dapper Dan; which one sounds like something you’d like to put in your hair?
 Also, check out that package design.
 If I use Dapper Dan I could look like this Clark Gable-ish fella?

 I’ll take 2 cans!

 We spend a lot of our time helping brands increase their marketing effectiveness, but yesterday we sat back and took a moment to appreciate those who are doing it right.
 Here are a few brands, big and small, we admire for thinking holistically when it comes to marketing and telling their story.

 Gretchen Ardizzone—Warby Parker